The Bird of Paradise plant, Strelitzia reginae (Stre-litzia regi-nae or Strel-it-zia re-ginae) is an evergreen perennial popular as a landscape plant.

 These plants do well in almost all types of soils.
 Standard potting mix will grow these plants fine.

-However, it is best to use well-drained, rich and loamy soil for these plants.
+However, it is best to use rich, well-drained, loamy soil for these plants.

 Repot the plants only when they become pot-bound and outgrow their current pot.